j-sandeep/Cypress-test/README.md

 ### API Tests

 There is only one feature.
 The test uses a public endpoint to query mutual fund API.
+The test asked to create and update but I could not find public APIs which appeared safe and which do not need user account where I could create and update resources.

+## Parallelisation

+I could not parallelise the test run successfully.

 ## Installation

-Clone the project in your preferred folder
+Clone the project in your preferred folder.

+Navigate to that folder.

-Install LA-Test with npm
+Install Cypress-test with npm

 ```bash
   npm install